Coronavirus: 254 more cases, three deaths with figures of ‘considerable concern’

 The figures prompted Dr Glynn to warn the Government last week that the capital had become a “disease reservoir” which could put the whole State at risk.

-In a letter last week but released today Dr Glynn suggested that if left unchecked cases could rise in the capital to up to 300 per day by the end of September.
+In a letter written last week, but released today, Dr Glynn suggested that if left unchecked cases could rise in the capital to up to 300 per day by the end of September.

 In his advice to Government last week, Dr Glynn said Covid-19 infections in Dublin have the “potential to transmit widely and quickly both within Dublin and to other areas of the country”.